Again, Instagram selfies fail to show the real truth about marriages and relationships.

 “…No marriage is perfect but mine was based on gross lies deceit, scam and many more darkness.”

-What shockingly stands out is how outrageously scandalous this whole story sounds.
-I mean, wasn’t it only months ago that Tonto was showing off the most-recent sleek Lexus ride her husband bought her?
+Wasn’t it just months ago that Tonto was showing off the most-recent sleek Lexus ride her husband bought her?

-Oh, and we can’t forget the massive yellow diamond ring, the rose gold iPhone and many other gifts that the actress would proudly share on her platform, and how she’d praise him and call him sweet things such as her “dearest husband.”
-And saying “your love has made me a better woman and I am grateful to God for letting our paths cross.”
+Oh, and how dare we forget the massive yellow diamond ring, the rose gold iPhone and many other gifts that the actress would proudly share on her platform, and how she’d praise her boo and call him sweet things such as her “dearest husband,” and saying “your love has made me a better woman and I am grateful to God for letting our paths cross.”

 What this new revelation has shown is the unending futility in trying to gauge the happiness in a relationship or marriage by checking what the couple share through social media.